Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Introduction

 MR images are inherently complex-valued.
 While most clinical applications use the magnitude images for diagnosis, the phase carries information about the local magnetic field experienced by the spins during the acquisition.
 This includes contributions from local tissue susceptibility, flow, and chemical shift.
 Extracting this information forms the basis of many advanced MRI applications.

 In practice, the MR signal is usually measured by phased array coils \cite{Roemer_Magn.Reson.Med._1990}, such that the complex-valued image is multiplied with the complex-valued coil sensitivity profiles.
 To recover the original image, the coil sensitivity profiles need to be known absolutely.
-However, from the measured data itself, only relative coil sensitivity profiles can be estimated \cite{Walsh_Magn.Reson.Med._2000,Ying_Magn.Reson.Med._2007,Uecker_Magn.Reson.Med._2008,Uecker_Magn.Reson.Med._2014}.
+However, from the measured data itself, only relative coil sensitivity profiles can be estimated \cite{Walsh_Magn.Reson.Med._2000,Ying_Magn.Reson.Med._2007,Uecker_Magn.Reson.Med._2008,Uecker_Magn.Reson.Med._2014,Lobos_IEEETrans.Med.Imaging_2024}.
 When absolute coil sensitivity profiles are not available, a channel with relatively homogeneous sensitivity can arbitrarily be chosen as a reference, or coils can be normalized to have a root-sum-of-squares (RSS) of one such that coil combination results in a complex-valued image with a magnitude corresponding to the conventional RSS coil combination \cite{Roemer_Magn.Reson.Med._1990}.

-Still, the phase of the coils remains undefined.
-Normalization techniques include the construction of virtual reference coils \cite{Buehrer_Magn.Reson.Med._2007,Buehrer_Proc.Annu.Meet.ISMRM_2009,Parker_Magn.Reson.Med._2014} or normalization such that the image is roughly real-valued by shifting the phase into the coil sensitivities \cite{Inati_Proc.Annu.Meet.ISMRM_2013,Uecker_Magn.Reson.Med._2017}.
-While the latter is not suitable for applications which require the phase, the former may lead to phase poles, i.e. singularities, in the images, which are also called open-ended fringe lines in the phase-unwrapping literature \cite{Chavez_IEEETrans.Med.Imaging_2002,Robinson_NMRBiomed._2017,Committee_Magn.Reson.Med._2024} and could be mis-interpreted as microhemorrhages in susceptibility weighted imaging \cite{Li_J.Magn.Reson.Imaging_2015}.
+The latter does not define a phase.
+Normalization techniques to select a phase include selection of an arbitrary coil as reference \cite{Griswold_Proc.Annu.Meet.ISMRM_2002,Uecker_Magn.Reson.Med._2014,Lobos_IEEETrans.Med.Imaging_2024}, the construction of virtual reference coils \cite{Buehrer_Magn.Reson.Med._2007,Buehrer_Proc.Annu.Meet.ISMRM_2009,Parker_Magn.Reson.Med._2014,Bilgic__2016} or normalization such that the image is roughly real-valued by shifting the phase into the coil sensitivities \cite{Inati_Proc.Annu.Meet.ISMRM_2013,Uecker_Magn.Reson.Med._2017}.
+While the latter complicates processing for applications which require the image phase, the former effectively sets the image phase to the phase of the respective coil image.
+If this coil image contains phase poles, this leads to phase poles, i.e. singularities, in the images (c.f.
+Supporting Figure \ref{supfig:espirit}), which are also called open-ended fringe lines in the phase-unwrapping literature \cite{Chavez_IEEETrans.Med.Imaging_2002,Robinson_NMRBiomed._2017,Committee_Magn.Reson.Med._2024} and could be misinterpreted as microhemorrhages in susceptibility weighted imaging \cite{Li_J.Magn.Reson.Imaging_2015}.